February 6, 2016 | By: Kelli Zermeno

 Categories: Family Support

-Children who use wheelchairs, or have limited mobility, may benefit from having a dog that is trained to open doors and cabinets, retrieve needed objects, assist during a fall, or even call for help.
+For children who use wheelchairs or have limited mobility, service dogs can be trained to open doors and cabinets, retrieve objects, assist during a fall, or even call for help.

-Therapy dogs are trained to provide therapeutic aid to either an owner or to a group of people.
-Many hospitals participate in therapy animal programs by letting patients pet the dogs from their hospital beds.
-The simple act of petting a dog during a stressful time (getting shots, chemotherapy, etc) can help to lower stress and pain.
-Families who do not qualify for a Service Dog may find that a Therapy Dog provides the companionship and “therapy” needed for their child.
-But these animals are not necessarily required by law to be allowed in the same places as Service Animals.
-For more information, take a look at the ADA Service Animals page.
+Therapy dogs are trained to provide therapeutic aid to an owner or a group of people.
+Many hospitals participate in animal therapy programs by letting patients pet dogs from their hospital beds.
+Petting a dog during a stressful time (such as getting shots or chemotherapy) can help to lower stress and pain.
+Families who don’t qualify for a service dog may find a therapy dog provides the companionship and “therapy” their child needs.

-In Part 2 of this article, we will offer additional issues to consider when making a decision about whether a service, therapy or companion dog is right for your child.
+In Part 2 of this article, we’ll offer more guidance to help you decide whether a service, therapy or companion dog is right for your child.

 Despite doubt from others, a parent’s careful attention to her son’s verbal and nonverbal cues highlights the importance of listening to children with disabilities and advocating for their needs.